-Cooperative reimbursements from vendors, which are earned and available, are recorded in the period the related transaction is incurred.
+Cooperative reimbursements from vendors, which are earned and available, are recorded during the period the related transaction has occurred.
 Cooperative reimbursements are recorded as a reduction of cost of sales in accordance with ASC Topic 605-50 "Accounting by a Customer (including reseller) for Certain Consideration Received from a Vendor."
 Provisions for returns are estimated based on historical sales returns and credit memo analysis for the period.
 The Company receives Marketing Development Funds (MDF) from vendors based on quarterly or annual sales performance to promote the marketing of vendor products and services.
 The Company must file claims with vendors for these cooperative reimbursements by providing invoices and receipts for marketing expenses.
-Reimbursements are recorded as a reduction of marketing expenses and other applicable selling general and administrative expenses in the period in which the expenses were incurred.
+Reimbursements are recorded as a reduction of marketing expenses and other applicable selling general and administrative expenses during the period in which the expenses have occurred.

 The Company also enters into sales transactions whereby customer orders contain multiple deliverables, and reports its multiple deliverable arrangements under ASC 605-25 "Revenue Arrangements with Multiple Deliverables" ("ASC-605-25").
 These multiple deliverable arrangements primarily consist of the following deliverables: the Company's design, configuration, installation, integration, warranty/maintenance and consulting services; and third-party computer hardware, software and warranty maintenance services.
 In situations where the Company bundles all or a portion of the separate elements, Vendor Specific Objective Evidence ("VSOE") is determined based on prices when sold separately.
-For the three months ended March 31, 2015 and 2014 revenues recognized as a result of customer contracts requiring the delivery of multiple elements was \$7.6 million and \$12.3 million, respectively.
+For the three months ended June 30, 2015 and 2014 revenues recognized as a result of customer contracts requiring the delivery of multiple elements was \$9.3 million, respectively.
+For the six months ended June 30, 2015 and 2014 revenues recognized as a result of customer contracts requiring the delivery of multiple elements was \$16.9 million and \$24.6 million, respectively.